Mikel-Landa/metapac/README.md

 # Default: false
 binstall = false

+[go]
+# Whether to enable update and update-all commands for the Go backend.
+# Since Go doesn't track which import path created which binary, updates
+# work by reinstalling all installed binaries.
+When `false`, update commands
+# will be no-ops.
+# Default: false
+enable_updates = false

 [nix]
 # Optional profile path to operate on.
 If unset, nix uses the default profile.
 # Default: None